i05nagai/memorandum/language/english_speaking.md

             * the retail industry are struggling with eroding consumer confidence and a weakening sales trend
     * Unreliable systems can quickly erode user's confidence
 * align
-    * our goal is to explicitly align the risk taken by a given service with the risk the business is willingto bear
+    * our goal is to explicitly align the risk taken by a given service with the risk the business is willing to bear
+    * Right now our goal is to make sure that the why and the what are aligned.
 * risktaking
     * The key advantage of this framing is that it unlocks exp.iocit, thoughtful risktaking
 * set